asuprem/EdnaML/config-reidentification.md

     - LOSS_LAMBDAS: `list of float`.
 Weights for each loss.

 - OPTIMIZER
     - OPTIMIZER_NAME: `str`.
 Name of optimizer.
-All pytorch optimizers should work, but tested only with Adam.
+All pytorch optimizers should work, but tested only with `Adam`, or `AdamW`.
     - OPTIMIZER_KWARGS: `dict as json str`.
 Optimizer parameters that should be passed during initialization.
     - BASE_LR: `float`.
 Starting learning rate.
     - LR_BIAS_FACTOR: `float`.
 Multiplicative factor for learning rate for bias parameters within model.